 Great grammy’s father died in Lithuania and her mother remarried.

 Mom remembers that great grammy’s brothers came to visit (in Pennsylvania). ” they visited Eva Simenivoch ‘s house first.
 Eva was a step sister that came to America.
 There are then references to who lived in Frackville, and who lived in Shenandoah, “the Valley”.
 Eva had a daughter , Josephine, who was the same age as Our Grandma (Anna )Prosper.
 Josephine was a beautician at a beauty parlor.
 She had a granddaughter, her age would be about 70 yrs old now.
+Note: I don’t know where she is living and if any of my mom’s sisters have ever had contact with her.

 Great grandma Pusavage also had a sister who was a teacher.
 She was sent to Russia ( Siberia) and they never heard from her again.
 At that time Russia domineered Lithuania, and Poland, the early 1920’s. ( a guess).